relateddigital/euromessage-android/README.md

   euroMobileManager.sync(this);
    ```

-   RMC needs that information about notification read
+   RMC needs that information about the notification is read by user.
+You need to add code below.

        @Override
     protected void onNewIntent(Intent intent) {